ierolsen/transfer-learning-for-fruit-dataset/README.md

 I used VGG16 model for furit classification and accuracy: 96%

-In my first work I just created Convolutional Neural Network and I got 97% accuracy.
+Here is my first work with just Convolutional Neural Network: https://github.com/ierolsen/fruits-360-with-CNN